vyadh/nutest/README.md

 ## How Does It Work?

-Discovers tests by scanning matching files in the path, sourcing that code and collecting test annotations on methods via `scope commands`.
-The file patterns currently detected are `test_*.nu` and `*_test.nu` for performance of the test discovery.
-The latter pattern is useful when you're using Nushell to test other things and want the file ordered close to the one being tested.
+Nutest discovers tests by scanning matching files in the path, sourcing that code and collecting test annotations on methods via `scope commands`.
+The file patterns currently detected are only `test_*.nu` and `*_test.nu` for performance of the test discovery.
+The latter pattern is useful when you're using Nushell to test other things so the file is alphabetically ordered close to the files being tested.

 For each file with tests (a suite), dispatch the suite to run on a single Nu subshell.